Achtung, die Kurve!: Gameplay

-Each player spawns as a dot at a random spot on the playing field, move at a constant speed.
-Each player has the ability to turn left or right, although the turning speed is limited such that sharp turns are not possible.
-As the dot travels across the playing field, it draws a permanent, solid line in its wake, in the color of that player.
-When the dot collides with any section of line or the boundary of the playing field, the player instantly loses, although the line remains in the playing field until the end of the game.
-The game becomes increasingly difficult as more of the playing field is blocked off by lines.
-Other players may try to draw barriers to block the path of other players, forcing them into a collision.
-However, as the lines are being drawn, gaps are occasionally being generated that can be used to escape a section of the map that has been blocked off.
-The game is won when all but one of the players has collided.
+Each player spawns as a dot in a random location on the playing field and moves at a constant speed.
+Each player can turn left or right, but the turning speed is limited, making sharp turns impossible.
+As the dot travels across the field, it leaves a permanent, solid line in its wake, colored according to the player.
+When the dot collides with any part of the line or the boundary of the playing field, that player instantly loses; however, the line remains on the field until the end of the game.
+The challenge increases as more of the field gets blocked off by lines.
+Other players may attempt to create barriers to block the paths of their opponents, forcing them into collisions.
+However, as the lines are drawn, gaps occasionally appear that can be used to escape sections of the map that have been blocked off.
+The game is won when all but one player has collided.

 In its original version, up to six people can play at the same time.
 All the lines are exactly the same, the color being the only thing setting the different lines apart.
 All the keys on the keyboard must be used to play this game as it takes a lot of skill and talent.